-The City of Chicago is bringing Bus Rapid Transit (BRT) to the Central Loop in 2014.
+The City of Chicago is bringing Bus Rapid Transit (BRT) to the Central Loop.

 BRT will be a fast, easy and reliable option for getting around Chicago’s congested downtown, connecting people to jobs, businesses and attractions from Union and Ogilvie Stations to Michigan Avenue.
 Similar to “L” trains, BRT will move people quickly using dedicated bus lanes while making limited stops at train-like stations along the way.

 The Chicago Department of Transportation (CDOT) selected the proposed BRT street layout from among three options in 2012 after receiving public input, and is now entering the final stage of design.
 The Central Loop BRT corridor will use dedicated lanes on Washington, Madison, Clinton and Canal to move people through downtown, improving reliability and speed for six bus routes in the area and extending benefits to neighborhoods throughout the city where these routes originate.